TicketyLabs/discord-components/README.md

 React is currently the only library among the "big" libraries for frontend development that does not fully support custom elements / webcomponents yet (see [this React documentation page for more info](https://react.dev/reference/react-dom/components#custom-html-elements)).
-For this reason we ship the package `@ticketylabs/discord-components-react`.
+For this reason we ship the package `discord-components-react`.

 We sincerely hope that this situation will improve in the future, but no one knows what their plans are.